department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 If you disagree with our decision, you can appeal it.

-If you received your decision before February 19, 2019, follow the appeals process.
+**If you received your decision before February 19, 2019,** follow the appeals process. <br>
 [Learn how to file an appeal now](/disability/file-an-appeal/).

-If you received your decision after February 19, 2019, you'll need to follow our new process for getting your decision reviewed.
+**If you received your decision after February 19, 2019,** you'll need to follow our new process for getting your decision reviewed. <br>
 [Learn how to get your decision reviewed](/decision-reviews/).

 <div markdown="0"><br></div>